Diabetic Care by Health Coaches at SMC

 - Complications/ Goals/ Emotions

 IS THERE A COST?

 The program is a benefit Medicare and most major commercial insurances offer.
 There may be a charge depending on your insurance plans coverage.
 Contact your insurer to identify your coverage.

 Call the SMC Health Coaches to learn more at 402 443-4191.

 Monthly Diabetic Support Meetings

-Meetings are the 4th Monday of each month at 10 a.m.
-No RSVP required.
+No RSVP is required.
 Come learn what we can do.
 Or, ask your primary care provider for details of how a health coach could assist your blood sugar levels.

 We look forward to helping you on this journey.
 Be Well.